Eternal Darkness

+Eternal Darkness: Sanity's Requiem is a 2002 action-adventure game developed by Silicon Knights and published by Nintendo for the GameCube.
+It was produced and directed by Denis Dyack.
+The game follows the story of several characters across a period of two millennia and four different locations on Earth, as they contend with an ancient evil who seeks to enslave humanity.
+The gameplay distinguishes itself with unique "sanity effects", visual and audial effects that confuse the player and often break the fourth wall.

+Development on Eternal Darkness began after Nintendo, impressed with Silicon Knights' Blood Omen: Legacy of Kain (1996), contacted the company to propose a collaboration on an original mature title.
+Silicon Knights based their concept around Lovecraftian horror and the Eternal Champion concept, and decidedly avoided making a survival horror game.
+It was originally planned for the Nintendo 64, and was mostly completed before development was moved to Nintendo's forthcoming home console, the GameCube.
+It was the first game published by Nintendo to receive an M (Mature) rating from the Entertainment Software Rating Board (ESRB).

-Eternal Darkness was widely praised by reviewers and won numerous awards but was not a commercial success.
-A direct follow-up to the game was cancelled by Nintendo, who was the publisher and owned the game's copyright and trademark, and Silicon Knights a decade later went bankrupt and disbanded.
-Attempts by the game's writer and director Denis Dyack to make a spiritual successor entitled Shadow of the Eternals failed both of their Kickstarter campaigns, leading to the project being placed on indefinite hold.
-In the years since Eternal Darkness' release, it has been regarded as one of the greatest games of all time, as well as one of the best horror games ever made.
+While Eternal Darkness was widely acclaimed by critics and won numerous awards, the game was a commercial failure, selling less than 500,000 copies worldwide.
+A direct sequel to the game was explored but never materialized, and Silicon Knights went bankrupt and disbanded in 2013.
+Attempts by Dyack to make a spiritual successor entitled Shadow of the Eternals with his new studio Precursor Games failed both of their Kickstarter campaigns, leading to the project being placed on indefinite hold.
+In the years since Eternal Darkness' release, it has been regarded as one of the greatest video games of all time, as well as one of the best horror games ever made.

 Gameplay

 The game is conducted from a third-person perspective.
-While the gameplay operates similar to Resident Evil fighting monsters and solving puzzles to further explore a location Eternal Darkness maintains notable differences in gameplay style, some of which distinguished it from other survival horror games of its time.
-An in-game map tracks a player's bearings.
+It has an in-game map which tracks the player's bearings.
 The inventory system stores weapons and items that can be used to solve puzzles, some of which can be combined with other objects, even enchanted with magick, for different effects.

 Combat focuses on a simple targeting system.
 Players may attack in a general direction, or lock-on to an enemy to focus on individual parts of its anatomy.
 Decapitating most enemies effectively blinds them.
 There are many classes of enemies the player must either defeat or avoid.
 Each class also comes in a few varieties, and subtle differences between each variety exist as well, having slightly different appearances and traits.
 Some of the more common enemies vary very little in appearance, usually only changing in hue and aesthetics, but may have some behavioral differences.
 Boss and mini-boss enemies, however, tend to vary quite significantly.